 5 Ways the Corona Pandemic is Reshaping the Future of Online Payments

-The COVID pandemic of 2020 affected the global community at large in ways that are still hard to fathom.
+The COVID pandemic affected the global community at large in ways that are still hard to fathom.
 Due to the pandemic, people have changed how they shop, favoring online payments over cash in ways that are unlikely to change.
 But it’s not only consumers who are changing the way they operate, as global companies have also undergone their own mini-renaissance in the way they accept payments for their goods or services.

 Let’s take a closer look at 5 ways the COVID pandemic is reshaping the future of online payments and how these trends will affect the way everyone shops.

 1. Record-Breaking Mobile Transactions

 As a response to the global pandemic, businesses worldwide needed to adapt fast to the new reality on the ground.
 Namely that due to government-mandated lockdowns, millions of people from Southeast Asia to London and just about everywhere in between were forced to stay at home, and that, in turn, meant shopping from home.
 According to a recent report, in the past six months alone, 79% of online purchases were made via mobile devices.
 The report also noted that mobile apps are set to increase in popularity over internet browsers for completing payments in the not-too-distant future.
 The fact that many experts now refer to ‘mCommerce’ instead of ‘eCommerce,’ with the M standing for mobile, says it all about where the market for online payments is expected to go.